-Animals 5 years of age and older are transported to off-range pastures (ORP).
-The BLM has maintained ORPs in the Midwest for over 30 years.
+Animals 5 years of age and older are transported to off-range pastures (ORP) grassland pastures.
+The BLM has maintained ORPs in the Midwest for over 20 years.

-Potential impacts to wild horses from transport to adoption, sale or ORP are similar to those previously described.
-One difference is that when shipping wild horses for adoption, sale or ORP, animals may be transported for a maximum of 24 hours.
+Potential impacts to wild horses from transport to adoption, sale, or ORPs are similar to those previously described.
+One difference is that when shipping wild horses for adoption, sale or ORPs, animals may be transported for a maximum of 24 hours.
 Immediately prior to transportation, and after every 18-24 hours of transportation, animals are offloaded and provided a minimum of 8 hours on-the-ground rest.
 During the rest period, each animal is provided access to unlimited amounts of clean water and 25 pounds of good quality hay per horse with adequate bunk space to allow all animals to eat at one time.
 Most animals are not shipped more than 18 hours before they are rested.
 The rest period may be waived in situations where the travel time exceeds the 24-hour limit by just a few hours and the stress of offloading and reloading is likely to be greater than the stress involved in the additional period of uninterrupted travel.

 ORPs are designed to provide excess wild horses with humane, life-long care in a natural setting off the public rangelands.
 There wild horses are maintained in grassland pastures large enough to allow free-roaming behavior and with the forage, water, and shelter necessary to sustain them in good condition.
-About 36,500 wild horses, that are in excess of the existing adoption or sale demand, are currently located on private land pastures in the mid-west.
+About 35,700 wild horses, that are in excess of the existing adoption or sale demand (because of age or other factors), are currently located on private land pastures in the mid-west.
 Located in mid or tall grass prairie regions of the United States, these ORPs are highly productive grasslands as compared to more arid western rangelands.
 The majority of these animals are older in age.

-At ORP facilities, mares, and sterilized stallions (geldings) are segregated into separate pastures except one facility where geldings and mares coexist.
+At ORP facilities, mares and sterilized stallions (geldings) are segregated into separate pastures except one facility where geldings and mares coexist.
 Although the animals are placed in ORPs, they remain available for adoption or sale to qualified individuals.
-No reproduction occurs in the ORPs, but foals born to mares (that are pregnant when placed into the ORPs) are gathered and weaned when they reach about 8-10 months of age and are then shipped to ORC facilities where they are made available for adoption.
+No reproduction occurs in the ORPs, but foals born to pregnant mares are gathered and weaned when they reach about 8-10 months of age and are then shipped to ORCs where they are made available adoption.
 Handling by humans is minimized to the extent possible although regular on-the-ground observation and weekly counts of the wild horses to ascertain their numbers, well-being, and safety are conducted.
 A very small percentage of the animals may be humanely euthanized if they are in very thin condition and are not expected to improve to a BCS of 3 or greater due to age or other factors.
-Natural mortality of wild horses in ORPs averages approximately 8% per year but can be higher or lower depending on the average age of the horses pastured there (GAO-09-77, Page 52).
-The savings to the American taxpayer which results from contracting for ORPs averages about \$4.32 per horse per day as compared with maintaining the animals in ORC facilities.
-The average daily cost of an ORC is \$6.37 versus an ORP is \$2.05 per horses per day.
+Natural mortality of wild horses in ORPs averages approximately 8% per year, but can be higher or lower depending on the average age of the horses pastured there (GAO-09-77, Page 52).
+The savings to the American taxpayer which results from contracting for ORPs averages about \$4.45 per horse per day as compared with maintaining the animals in ORC facilities.